dapperlabs/nba-smart-contracts/README.md

 to perform actions in the smart contract like creating plays and sets, minting Moments, and transfering Moments.

- - `contracts/` : Where the Top Shot related smart contracts live
+ - `contracts/` : Where the Top Shot related smart contracts live.
  - `transactions/` : This directory contains all the state-changing transactions that are associated with the Top Shot smart contracts.
- - `transactions/scripts/`  : This contains all the read-only Cadence scripts that are used to read information from the smart contract or from a resource in account storage
+ - `transactions/scripts/`  : This contains all the read-only Cadence scripts that are used to read information from the smart contract or from a resource in account storage.
  - `lib/` : This directory contains packages for specific programming languages to be able to read copies of the Top Shot smart contracts, transaction templates, and scripts.
 Also contains automated tests written in those languages.
 Currently,